- Search The Registry

 Robert Fulton Boyd was born on this date in 1855.
-He was an African American educator and doctor.
+He was a Black educator and doctor.

-He left in 1875 and began his teaching career at College Grove in Williamson County, Tennessee.
+He left in 1875 and began teaching at College Grove in Williamson County, Tennessee.
 Boyd returned to Giles County the following year.
-He soon became principal of the male school and the female department of Pulaski's public schools.
-Boyd entered the medical department of Central Tennessee College in 1880, and graduated with honors in 1882.
+He soon became the principal of the male school and the female department of Pulaski's public schools.
+Boyd entered the medical department of Central Tennessee College in 1880 and graduated with honors in 1882.
 After this, he practiced medicine and taught school in New Albany, Mississippi.
-He later returned to Nashville's Meharry Medical college as adjunct professor of chemistry.
+He later returned to Nashville's Meharry Medical College as an adjunct professor of chemistry.
 While teaching, he entered the new dental department at Central Tennessee College, graduating with honors in 1886.

-One year later Boyd opened an office on North Cherry Street in Nashville to practice his professions among the less fortunate.
-By the turn of the century, he was treating patients in all social and economic classes.
-Dr. Boyd was particularly shocked by the black mortality rate, and in his paper, "What are the Causes of the Great Mortality Among Negroes in the Cities of the South, and How is That Mortality to be Lessened?", he made some of the earliest and most astute observations regarding the physical conditions of Black Americans.
-Dr. Boyd used public forums, including Nashville churches, to help the Black public understand the causes, origins, and transmission of tuberculosis, teaching them ways to combat this disease.
-During 1890, Boyd attended the Postgraduate School of Medicine at the University of Chicago.
-In 1891, he received the Master of Arts degree from Central Tennessee College.
+One year later, Boyd opened an office on North Cherry Street in Nashville to practice his profession among the less fortunate.
+By the turn of the century, he treated patients of all social and economic classes.
+Dr. Boyd was particularly shocked by the black mortality rate.
+In his paper, "What are the Causes of the Great Mortality Among Negroes in the Cities of the South, and How is That Mortality to be Lessened?", he made some of the earliest and most astute observations regarding the physical conditions of Black Americans.
+Dr. Boyd used public forums, including Nashville churches, to help the Black public understand tuberculosis's causes, origins, and transmission, teaching them ways to combat this disease.
+In 1890, Boyd attended the Postgraduate School of Medicine at the University of Chicago.
+In 1891, he received a Master of Arts degree from Central Tennessee College.
 Two years later, Boyd ran for mayor and for a seat in the Tennessee General Assembly as a Republican.
 He returned to the Chicago school in 1892, specializing in the diseases of women and children.

-His experiences in a Chicago teaching hospital proved highly beneficial to Meharry, as Boyd became professor of gynecology and clinical medicine there in 1893.
+His experiences in a Chicago teaching hospital proved highly beneficial to Meharry, as Boyd became a gynecology and clinical medicine professor there in 1893.
 Central Tennessee College had not secured funds for a teaching hospital, but when the city opened a hospital close to the school, students gained privileges there.
 Blacks constituted almost half of the patient population.
-For a time, the wards and clinics were opened to Meharry students, and then the city unexpectedly suspended the permission.
+The wards and clinics were opened to Meharry students for a time, and then the city unexpectedly suspended the permission.
 This lost opportunity fired up the resourcefulness of Dr. Boyd, who opened Mercy Hospital in 1900, located at 811 South Cherry Street.
-Ten Black physicians with Dr. Boyd organized a national fraternity of black doctors of which Boyd was elected president.
+Ten Black physicians with Dr. Boyd organized a national fraternity of black doctors, of which Boyd was elected president.
 This group was the Society of Colored Physicians and Surgeons, which later became the National Medical Association.